MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 ## Deploy chat app to Azure with private access

-Change the solution configuration for private access and change the chat app to use it.
+Change the deployment configuration to secure the chat app for private access.

 1. Run the following command to turn off public access.